natsteven/bench-defs/README.md

 The following command unpacks the tool `CPAchecker`:
 - `mkdir bin/cpachecker-32KkXQ0CzM`
-- `scripts/execute-runs/mkInstall.sh cpachecker bin/cpachecker-32KkXQ0CzM`
+- `scripts/execute-runs/mkInstall.sh archives/2022/cpachecker.zip bin/cpachecker-32KkXQ0CzM`

 #### Assemble Provenance Information for a Tool

 The following command prints information about the repositories and their versions:
-- `scripts/execute-runs/mkProvenanceInfo.sh cpachecker`
+- `scripts/execute-runs/mkProvenanceInfo.sh archives/2022/cpachecker.zip`

 #### Execute a Benchmark for a Tool